cosmo0/retropie-overlays/README.md

 - Download [the latest release](https://github.com/cosmo0/retropie-overlays/releases)
 - Open the shared folder on you Batocera installation (`\\batocera\` on Windows, `smb://batocera/` on Mac)
 - Navigate to `/decorations/` and create a new folder; name it whatever you want, let's say `cosmo0`, then create a `systems` sub-folder.
-- Copy the content of the overlays folder into the new sub-folder (`/decorations/cosmo0/systems/`).
+- Copy the cfg files into the new sub-folder (`/decorations/cosmo0/systems/`).
 - In the Batocera main menu, open the settings (start) > games settings > integer scale = OFF, decoration = cosmo0.
 - If you have installation issues, [follow the docs](https://wiki.batocera.org/customize_decorations_bezels)